-The fund does not invest directly in securities but instead invests through an underlying fund that has the same goals and strategies under a master/feeder structure.
+The fund does not invest directly in securities but instead invests through an underlying fund that has the same goals and strategies under a master-feeder structure.
 Unless otherwise indicated, references to the fund (the feeder fund) in this prospectus include the underlying mutual fund (the master fund).
 The fund may stop investing in its corresponding underlying mutual fund at any time, and will do so if the fund's Board believes it to be in the best interests of the fund's shareholders.
 The fund could then invest in one or more other mutual funds or pooled investment vehicles, or could invest directly in securities.
 Investors should note that as of the date of this prospectus one other fund invests in the same underlying fund, and other funds may do so in the future.
-Other funds that invest in the underlying fund may have lower fees and/or expenses, and correspondingly higher performance, than your fund.
+The other fund that currently invests in the underlying fund has a traditional fee structure whereby such fund pays its direct fees and expenses as well as its allocated share of fees and expenses of the underlying mutual fund and, correspondingly, has different performance.
+Other funds that invest in the underlying fund in the future may have the same or different fee and expense structures.
 In addition, large purchases or redemptions by one feeder fund could negatively affect the performance of other feeder funds that invest in the same master fund.
+An investor who invests in another fund that invests in the same underlying mutual fund may have lower fees or expenses, and correspondingly higher performance, than an investor who invests in the fund through a managed account program.
+However, a managed account program participant receives additional services because the participant's investment in the fund is made pursuant to an overall advisory service arrangement.